dominic-p/videojs-resolution-selector/README.md

 Things to Work On
 -----------------
 - It would be really cool if this supported an "auto" option that used MPEG-DASH and/or HSL to enable adaptive resolution videos in addition to manual selection.
+- We're relying on several `for ( ... in ... )` style loops.
+This isn't ideal, and it should be worked on.